imran1509/LW-Tasks/README.md

 this is my finding. please let me know if there is anything else as well.

-# LW-Second-Task
+# 📝 2.
+Introduce Grafana Tempo and OpenTelemetry and use it with a test application
-Introduce:
+In this task we have to Introduce:
 - Grafana Tempo
 - OpenTelemetry

-- Multi-tier test application which can be used to demonstrate it's tracing ability.
+And install a  Multi-tier test application which can be used to demonstrate it's tracing ability.

 ## Step 1: Set up Tempo with Local Storage